nasser/magic/README.md

 ### Compiling

-To compile magic you can chose either dotnet (for net core) or mono (for net framework).
+To compile with magic you can chose either dotnet (for net core) or mono (for net framework).
 Using `mono` is more stable at the moment.
 As mentioned in the `nostrand` readme, `nos` is a command that runs a function. for mono the `nos` script is in `nostrand/bin/x64/Debug/net471`.
-Add nos to your Path and just create a small bash script to access the command :
+Add `nos` to your Path and just create a small bash script to access the command :

 ```console
 mono "/Users/.../nostrand/bin/x64/Debug/net471/Nostrand.exe" "$@"
 ```

 You now need to create a clojure function that will compile your files and call it with nos, for more info check the [nostrand readme](https://github.com/nasser/nostrand).
-The clojure file with the build function needs to be added in the `nostrand/bin/x64/Debug/net471` folder if you use mono.
+The clojure file with the build function can be placed at the root direcotry of your project.

 - To compile clojure files